MartinPankraz/Security-Insights-2-Action/student/quest2.md

 7. You will see the adaptive card change.
 Shortly after a message from SAP will be posted as reply to your initial block request in the same Teams thread.

-> **Info** - you may follow the detailed execution steps from your Logic App's `Runs history`.
+> **Note** - you may follow the detailed execution steps from your Logic App's `Runs history`.
 Navigate to the Overview pane and choose the ribbon 'Runs history'.

 8. Verify that you locked the SAP backend user that caused the incident (yourself 😉 in this case) by trying to log in via the [SAP WebGUI](https://51.137.42.4:44300/sap/bc/gui/sap/its/webgui?sap-client=001&sap-language=EN).
 And don't worry we posted the unlock option via Teams too.